Launching a Podcast: How Noah Kagan Got 10k Listeners in One Month

 Use the logos of the company you worked with as social proof and display them next to your podcast cover.

 With the right targeting, our cost per click was $0.81.
 We targeted:

-You can do the same with your podcast.
+You can do the same when you start a podcast.
 Even if you can’t spend thousands of dollars, if you spend a couple hundred you can still get good results.

 You’re creating a podcast from scratch.